 DSIP

-Delta Sleep-Inducing Peptide — a nine-amino-acid neuropeptide originally isolated from rabbit brain tissue during sleep research.
-Promotes deep delta wave (stage 3) sleep, the most restorative sleep phase, while also modulating stress responses, pain perception, and oxidative stress.
-One of the few peptides specifically targeting sleep architecture rather than sedation.
+Delta Sleep-Inducing Peptide — a nine-amino-acid peptide originally found in rabbit brain during sleep research.
+Promotes deep, restorative sleep (stage 3 sleep) while also helping with stress, pain perception, and cell damage from stress.
+One of the few peptides that specifically targets sleep quality rather than just causing drowsiness.

 Administration